vanheeringen-lab/ANANSE/docs/faq.md

 ### ANANSE can be used to what bioogy process

 ### Which species data can be used
+All the tranning and test data are from human, but we firmly believe you could apply ANANSE to other species.

 ### Do I need provide motif data
+By default ANANSE uses a non-redundant, clustered database of known vertebrate motifs: `gimme.vertebrate.v5.0`.
+These motifs come from CIS-BP (http://cisbp.ccbr.utoronto.ca/) and other sources.
+Large-scale benchmarks using ChIP-seq peaks show that this database shows good performance and should be a good default choice. he detail discription about motif database can be found at [Motif database](input_data/#motif-database) part.